-Financial futures, like commodity futures are contracts to buy or sell financial aspects at a future date at a specified price.
-The following features are there for future contracts: • Future contracts are traded on organized future exchanges.
-These are forwardcontractstraded on organized futures exchanges • Future contracts are standardized contracts in terms of quantity, quality and amount • Margin money is required to be deposited by the buyer or sellers in form of cash or securities.
-This practice ensures honor of the deal. • In case of future contracts, there is a dairy of opening and closing of position, known as marked to market.
+Financial futures, like commodity futures are contracts to buy or sell financial aspects at a future and closing of position, known as marked to market.
 The price differences every day are settled through the exchange clearing house.
 The clearing house pays to the buyer if the price of a futures contract increases on a particular day and similarly seller pays the money to the clearing house.
 The reverse may happen in case of decrease in price.